Nursing Home Negligence Attorney in Kansas City, Missouri

 neglect

 Kansas City, MO personal injury attorney Kevin Chaffee talks about the signs a loved one is the victim of nursing home neglect.
-When families make the difficult decision to place a loved one in a nursing home—whether after surgery for rehabilitation or for ongoing care—there are several warning signs they should be vigilant about.
-One primary concern is the presence of wounds, particularly bedsores, also known as pressure ulcers, which can indicate inadequate care being provided to residents.
+He states that when families make the difficult decision to place a loved one in a nursing home, or when a patient is admitted for short-term rehabilitation following surgery, there are several key warning signs to monitor.

 More Videos From This Lawyer